Sitefinity/Sitefinity-CLI/README.md

 You can mix both appsettings.json parameters and direct command-line parameters, with the latter having precedence.

 ### Widget migration
-There are two options for migration widgets.
+You have two options for migration of widgets:
 * Through configuration
 * Through custom widget migrations

 ### Migration through configuration
 This can be specified in the appsettings.json file.
+For example:
 ``` json

 {